 59. The key to the problem of judicial protection against unlawful Community acts lies therefore, in my view, in the notion of individual concern laid down in the fourth paragraph of Article 230 EC.
 There are no compelling reasons to read into that notion a requirement that an individual applicant seeking to challenge a general measure must be differentiated from all others affected by it in the same way as an addressee.
-On that reading, the greater the reasons for doing so - it seems the only way to avoid what may in some cases be a total lack of judicial protection - a déni de justice.
+On that reading, the greater the

+Advantages of the suggested interpretation of the notion of individual concern reasons for doing so - it seems the only way to avoid what may in some cases be a total lack of judicial protection - a déni de justice. what court to take proceedings, or even lead them to take parallel proceedings in the national courts and the Court of First Instance.